declension/workstation-playbook/README.md

 Assumptions
 -----------

- * Ubuntu 17 / 18 / 19.04 (should work on other releases though)
+ * Ubuntu 20.10 (should mostly work on other releases though)
  * You like the same tools as me...